JonSil89/AI-Powered-ITSM-Documentation-Building-automated-compliance-workflows-using-ClickUp-AI./README.md

     end
 ```

-## DevSecOps Orchestration
-The repository includes an `orchestrate.sh` script to simulate automated quality gates.
-This script ensures that the AI-powered documentation and infrastructure components are aligned with high-compliance standards (ISO/MDR) before deployment.

-**Run the orchestration:**
-`./orchestrate.sh`

 ## 🚀 Quick Start: Run the Compliance Audit
 Follow these steps to generate a real-time compliance report on your local machine.